bookshelfdave/stow/README.md

 ### What is it?

 Stow generates Java wrapper classes for StringTemplate4 template groups.
-This allows you to easily access your templates by *method* instead of using a String keys, and will also catch certain template parameter problems at compile time:
+This allows you to easily access your templates by *method* instead of using String based keys, and will also catch certain template parameter problems at compile time:

   - renamed parameters